Case 3 Prototype First

 • Scenario A — prototype works: the new platform confirms feasibility.
 Full team is deployed on TP, WP, IM.
 The project continues on the new hardware with a proven technical foundation.

 • Scenario B — prototype fails: the hypothesis is disproven.
 The project switches to proven hardware and standard stack.
-Loss: 1 678 pd instead of 7 930 pd — 79% of the budget is preserved.
+Loss: 1 678 pd instead of 7 930 pd — 79% of the engineering effort is preserved.

 The decision at H1 is based on a real artifact, not a promise.
-This is the correct structure for a project with maximum technical uncertainty.
+This is the calculated structure for a project with maximum technical uncertainty.

 Prototype First

-Committing full funding before the prototype means paying full price for an unverified hypothesis.
-The calculator separates the cost of entering the unknown (21%) from the cost of building the full system (100%).
+Committing full resources before the prototype means allocating full effort to an unverified hypothesis.
+The calculator separates the effort required to enter the unknown (21%) from the effort of building the full system (100%).

-This is not caution — it is the correct investment structure when the core technical assumption has no precedent.
-Phase 1 costs 1 678 pd.
+This is not caution — it is the calculated engineering route when the core technical assumption has no precedent.
+Phase 1 requires 1 678 pd.
 It returns a binary answer that is worth the full difference between 1 678 pd and 7 930 pd.

-Recommended tranche structure: Tranche 1 — fund H0+H1 (1.43 years, 1 678 pd).
+Calculated checkpoint structure: Phase 1 — execute H0+H1 (1.43 years, 1 678 pd).
 Checkpoint — prototype demonstration on test equipment.
-Tranche 2 — fund full lifecycle only on positive checkpoint result.
+Phase 2 — expand to the full lifecycle only after a positive checkpoint result.